CroboticSolutions/maliq_hw_sw_integration/README.md

 - [x] Edit README.md (formatting)
 - [x] Enable WiFi connection for the development
 - [x] Build exemplary microROS on the rPI
-- [ ] Check serial connection of the rPi and the Arduino
+- [x] Check serial connection of the rPi and the Nucleo
-- [ ] Setup serial communication for the microROS comms
+- [x] Setup serial communication for the microROS comms
 - [ ] Create .rc scripts to start microROS after turning on

 #### ROS 2 control